nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p86 -->
 Humility is a hallmark of an effective disciple-maker.
 As Paul instructed, *“Do nothing out of selfish ambition or vain conceit.
-Rather, in humility value others above yourselves”* (<span class="x-scripture" data-type="ref" data-book="Philippians" data-chapter="2" data-verses="3" data-lang="en" data-version="NKJV">Philippians 2:3</span>).
+Rather, in humility value others above yourselves”* (<span class="x-scripture" data-type="ref" data-book="PHP" data-chapter="2" data-verses="3" data-lang="en" data-version="NKJV">Philippians 2:3</span>).
 Disciple-makers recognize that they, too, are lifelong learners who must remain teachable and accountable.
 They invite correction and feedback, modeling humility for those they mentor.
 Pride can be a significant barrier to growth, both for disciple-makers and their disciples.
 Embracing accountability and maintaining a servant’s heart fosters trust and creates an environment for growth and transparency.

 <!-- p87 -->